mvdcamme/C-Judge/README.md

 # Dodona C Judge
 This page describes how to use a Dodona judge for the C language.

 We describe how to add exercises which interact with the judge for evaluating student submissions.
-We assume that those exercises are uploaded to the teacher's exercise repository who has a webhook to run them on the judge integrated at the Dodona platform.
-For those users who would like to test their exercises locally before uploading them to Dodona, we detail the required software that needs to be locally installed in Section ["Behind The Scenes"](#behind-the-scenes).
+We assume that those exercises are pushed to a repository who has a webhook to run them on the judge integrated at the Dodona platform.
+For those users who would like to test their exercises locally before uploading them to Dodona, we detail the required software later in Section ["Behind The Scenes"](#behind-the-scenes).

 ## Adding Exercises